Armstrong Air

 | E8 |

-System shuts down during operation with E8 indicated, may coincide with very low indoor airflow and coil icing
+The system shuts down during operation with E8 indicated, which may coincide with very low indoor airflow and coil icing.

 |